Blitzkind/Dingler/README.md

 - Most recent Hex client from either Steam or standalone

 ## Installation
-- Getting the most recent version of the release is the first part.
-After that, you must go to the client and copy the following files into the install folder:
+- Download the latest release and extract somewhere on your pc.
+- Copy and paste the following dlls from your Hex client installation into the extracted folder
   - Assembly-CSharp-firstpass.dll
   - ICSharpCode.SharpZipLib.dll
   - NCalc.dll